 Board – look back at the resources the teacher has provided

-Book – is there anything in your book you have already done which might help you with this
+Book – is there anything in your book you have already done that might help you with this

 Buddy – can you ask a friend